Death-thekidd/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 A function that reverses the content of an array of integers.
 ## 5-string_toupper.c
 A function that changes all lowercase letters of a string to uppercase.
+## 6-cap_string.c
+A function that capitalizes all words of a string.